-- Write relatively simple programs in Racket (Racket/Scheme/Lisp). - Perform basic list processing of the sort that tends to be featured in classical Lisp programming. - Discuss "Historical Lisp" and its contributions to programming languages. - Compose recursive list processing functions. - Implement higher order functions and program with higher order functions.
+- Write relatively simple programs in Racket (Racket/Scheme/Lisp). - Perform basic list processing of the sort that tends to be featured in classical Lisp programming. - Discuss "Historical Lisp" and its contributions to programming languages. - Compose recursive list processing functions. - Program with higher order functions. - Define and implement a very modest language in Racket. - Meaningfully answer the question "Why Lisp?". - Construct relational knowledge bases in Prolog. - Write programs in Prolog to query and modify knowledge bases. - Discuss the flexibility inherent in Prolog's pattern matching mechanism. - Define recursive list processing functions in Prolog. - Implement a state space problem solver in Prolog. - Discuss the operation of Prolog, at a fairly high level of abstraction, in terms of resolution and unification. - Describe the concepts of function application, currying, and partial function application. - Represent knowledge in Haskell using lists and tuples. - Write Haskell programs that exploit higher order functions. - Infer types in the manner of the Haskell type system. - Write Haskell programs that incorporate lazy evaluation. - Deconstruct Haskell implementations of recreational mathematics problem solvers. - Implement an interpreter for a very simple language in Haskell.

-- Define and implement a very modest language in Racket. - Meaningfully answer the question "Why Lisp?". - Construct relational knowledge bases in Prolog. - Write programs in Prolog to query and modify knowledge bases. - Discuss the flexibility inherent in Prolog's pattern matching mechanism. - Define recursive list processing functions in Prolog. - Implement a state space problem solver in Prolog. - Discuss the operation of Prolog, at a fairly high level of abstraction, in terms of resolution and unification. - Describe the concepts of function application, currying, and partial function application. - Represent knowledge in Haskell using lists and tuples. - Write Haskell programs that exploit higher order functions. - Infer types in the manner of the Haskell type system. - Write Haskell programs that incorporate lazy evaluation. - Deconstruct Haskell implementations of recreational mathematics problem solvers. - Implement an interpreter for a very simple language in Haskell. - Write some very basic programs in Rust. - Discuss the basics of Cargo and the infrastructural support that it provides for Rust programming. - Describe key aspects of ownership in Rust. - Make appropriate use of various language description mechanisms (e.g., BNF, EBNF, context free grammars, regular expressions, and syntax diagrams). - Define lexical typing and dynamic typing, clearly distinguish between them, and say something about their appearance in real programming languages. - Define lexical scoping and dynamic scoping, clearly distinguish between them, and say something about their appearance in real programming languages. - Describe essential ideas pertaining to memory allocation and deallocation, including the idea of garbage collection. - Describe scanners and parsers, interpreters and compilers. - Characterize programming paradigms, including: imperative programming, functional programming, logic programming, and object-oriented programming. - Discuss various sorts of programming, including structured programming and literate programming.
+- Write some very basic programs in Rust. - Discuss the basics of Cargo and the infrastructural support that it provides for Rust programming. - Describe key aspects of ownership in Rust. - Make appropriate use of various language description mechanisms (e.g., BNF, context free grammars, regular expressions, and syntax diagrams). - Define lexical typing and dynamic typing, clearly distinguish between them, and say something about their appearance in real programming languages. - Define lexical scoping and dynamic scoping, clearly distinguish between them, and say something about their appearance in real programming languages. - Describe essential ideas pertaining to memory allocation and deallocation, including the idea of garbage collection. - Describe basic ideas associated with scanners and parsers, interpreters and compilers. - Characterize programming paradigms, including: procedural programming, functional programming, logic programming, object oriented programming, and language oriented programming.